AviatrixSystems/Docs/HowTos/copilot_getting_started.rst

         When deploying the Aviatrix CoPilot 1.5.1 image release:

+        -   For the minimum supported instance/VM size for CoPilot, see `Instance System Requirements <https://docs.aviatrix.com/HowTos/copilot_getting_started.html#instance-system-requirements>`_.
-        -   During instance creation, you must attach at least one data disk (data volume) to your CoPilot instance to be used for expandable storage (see CoPilot Disk (Volume) Management).
-This is in addition to the 25GB root disk that comes with CoPilot.
+        -   You must attach at least one data disk (data volume) to your CoPilot instance to be used for expandable storage; this is a secondary data storage separate from the root disk that comes with CoPilot.
+For more information, see `CoPilot Disk (Volume) Management <https://docs.aviatrix.com/HowTos/copilot_getting_started.html#copilot-disk-volume-management>`_.
 Create your disk (volume) and attach the disk (volume) to your CoPilot instance.
 You can choose the disk type (volume type) that meets your business needs given the size of your environment and performance requirements.
 There is no minimum requirement for the storage you add at this stage.
-        -   Attach the disk (volume) to your CoPilot instance.
-Later, when you newly launch CoPilot, CoPilot will format and attach your disks (a logical disk/volume is created from all physical disks) as part of the initial setup.
-        -   CoPilot supports automatic memory sizing for the ETL and datastore based on the physical memory of the instance at boot.
-The base image will default to these automatic settings.
-Memory settings are located in CoPilot under Settings > Configuration > Options.

         When deploying Pre-1.5.1 image releases: